javalin/website/pages/docs.md

     .contextPath("/context-path") // set a context path (default is "/")
-    .dontIgnoreTrailingSlashes() // treat '/test' and '/test/' as different URLs .defaultContentType(string) // set a default content-type for responses .defaultCharacterEncoding(string) // set a default character-encoding for responses .disableStartupBanner() // remove the javalin startup banner from logs .embeddedServer( ... ) // see section below .enableCorsForOrigin("origin") // enables cors for the specified origin(s) .enableDynamicGzip() // gzip response (if client accepts gzip and response is more than 1500 bytes) .enableRouteOverview("/path") // render a HTML page showing all mapped routes .enableStandardRequestLogging() // does requestLogLevel(LogLevel.STANDARD)
+    .dontIgnoreTrailingSlashes() // treat '/test' and '/test/' as different URLs .defaultContentType(string) // set a default content-type for responses .disableStartupBanner() // remove the javalin startup banner from logs .enableCorsForOrigin("origin") // enables cors for the specified origin(s) .enableAutogeneratedEtags() // auto-generates etags for get-requests
+    .enableDebugLogging() // enable extensive debug logging
-    .enableStaticFiles("/public") // enable static files (opt. second param Location.CLASSPATH/Location.EXTERNAL)
-    .maxBodySizeForRequestCache(long) // set max body size for request cache .port(port) // set the port
+    .enableRouteOverview("/path") // render a HTML page showing all mapped routes .enableStaticFiles("/public") // enable static files (opt. second param Location.CLASSPATH/Location.EXTERNAL) .disableDynamicGzip() // don't gzip any dynamic responses (static files are still gzipped) .maxBodySizeForRequestCache(long) // set max body size for request cache .port(port) // set the port
+    .requestLogger( ... ) // configure Javalin to use the supplied RequestLogger .server( ... ) // see section below
     .start(); // start has to be called last
 {% endcapture %}
 {% capture kotlin %}